-There were no changes to the critical accounting policies we identified in the 2015 Form 10-K. It is important that the discussion of our operating results that follows be read in conjunction with the critical accounting policies disclosed in the 2015 Form 10-K.
+There were no changes to the critical accounting policies we identified in the 2016 Form 10-K, other than the adoption of ASU No, 2016-09, as described further in Note 2 to the Condensed Consolidated Financial Statements.
+It is important that the discussion of our operating results that follows be read in conjunction with the critical accounting policies disclosed in the 2016 Form 10-K.